 During his career, Dr. Grohol designed and successfully implemented the mental health centers for drkoop.com (headed by the former Surgeon General of the United States, C. Everett Koop, M.D.) and Steve Case’s Revolution Health in 2005.
 He helped bring one of the first and largest online therapy (e-therapy) clinics to popularity in 2000 and led the firm to its successful sale in 2006.

 Dr. Grohol is a mental health and human behavior/technology expert, co-author of Self-Help That Works (Oxford University Press, 2013), the author of The Insider’s Guide to Mental Health Resources Online (Guilford, 1996-2003), and is a published researcher.
 He sits on the scientific board of the journal, Computers in Human Behavior and was previously on the editorial boards of CyberPsychology, Behavior, and Social Networking and the Journal of Medical Internet Research.
-He is a founding board member and current treasurer of the Society for Participatory Medicine, and sits on the boards of Psych Central’s affiliated non-profit, Psych Central Community Connection, and the International Foundation for Research and Education on Depression.
+He is a founding board member and first treasurer of the Society for Participatory Medicine, and sits on the boards of Psych Central’s affiliated non-profit, Psych Central Community Connection, and the International Foundation for Research and Education on Depression.

 Dr. Grohol has chaired, keynoted and presented at dozens of symposia about online mental health and psychology at meetings throughout the world, including SXSW, the American Psychological Association, Psychotherapy Networker, and others.

 He was also a founding member, fellow and the first president of the International Society for Mental Health Online.
 He is also a past open-source developer, information architect and web designer.